 What Sleeping Position is Best for Sleep Apnea?

-what sleeping position is best for sleep
+best position for sleep apnea

 Most of us get into bed without thinking about how we are positioned.
 It is such a simple habit that most of us do not think about the health effects of sleeping in one position or another.
 However, research suggests that our sleeping position does matter.